 Margaret Brouwer is celebrating her 75th birthday this year.
 Instead of “Happy Birthday,” the Cleveland Institute of Music Orchestra performed some of her most dazzling music at a special free concert on January 28.
 If you missed the concert, enjoy an encore presentation at new.livestream.com/cim.
 Brouwer stopped by WCLV to speak with host Mark Satola about the CIM concert, the repertoire she chose and working with guest conductor Michael Adelson.
 Click here to hear the full WCLV interview.

-Recent GRAMMY nominated artist and head of CIM’s guitar department Jason Vieaux has teamed up with internationally acclaimed soloist and CIM harp department head Yolanda Kondonassis for a new album entitled Together, which released this week on Azica Records.
-The CD features new works for the harp and guitar including “Knock on Wood,” composed by head of CIM’s composition department Keith Fitch.
+Recent GRAMMY winning artist and head of CIM’s guitar department Jason Vieaux has teamed up with internationally acclaimed soloist and CIM harp department head Yolanda Kondonassis for a new album entitled Together, which released this week on Azica Records.
+The CD is a true CIM production.
+It was produced by Alan Bise, director of recording arts and services and the recording engineer was Bruce Egre, head of the audio recording degree program.
+The album features new works for the harp and guitar including “Knock on Wood,” composed by head of CIM’s composition department Keith Fitch.
 Continue reading

 Alongside exotic locales that include Britain, Milan, Singapore and Iceland, the Los Angeles Times Travel Section has named Cleveland (OH!) one of 15 destinations that travelers should check out in 2015.
 This comes in the wake of the recent inclusion of our Erie-side city in Fodor’s list of 25 must-see travel destinations for 2015, and Travel and Leisure magazine’s 50 Best Places to Travel in 2015.